 |Transient Liaison Officer Kenneth Rock||(209) 642-9181|

-All community members are encouraged to attend and participate in meetings of the Lodi Committee on Homelessness.
-Unless otherwise noticed, meetings are held on the first Thursday of the month at 2:30 p.m. at the Lodi Police Department ~ Rick Cromwell Community Room located at 215 W. Elm Street in Lodi.
+All community members are encouraged to attend and participate in meetings of the Lodi Committee On Homelessness along with Meeting Facilitators Kathryn Siddle and Russ Hayward.
+Unless otherwise noticed, meetings are held on the first Tuesday of the month at 12:00 p.m. at the Lodi Police Department ~ Rick Cromwell Community Room located at 215 W. Elm Street in Lodi.

-On March 19, 2020, Governor Gavin Newsom issued Executive Order N-33-20 known as the Stay-At-Home order directing all individuals living in California to stay home or at their place of residence.
-Effective immediately and while social distancing measures are imposed, City facilities will be closed to the public during the Lodi Committee on Homelessness meetings.
-To mitigate the spread of Coronavirus (COVID-19), all future meetings of the Lodi Committee on Homelessness will be held via Zoom.
-Next meeting is scheduled September 3, 2020.
+Effective immediately and while social distancing measures are imposed, City facilities will be closed to the public during the Lodi Committee On Homelessness meetings.
+To mitigate the spread of Coronavirus (COVID-19), all future meetings of the Lodi Committee On Homelessness will be held via Zoom.
+Next meeting is scheduled November 3, 2020.

 Local Homeless Services in the Lodi Area

 The San Joaquin Continuum of Care recognizes the crisis of unsheltered homelessness.
 A Shelter that Succeeds means describing a possible, practical, cost-effective emergency homeless shelter, and the argument for expanding emergency shelter in San Joaquin County.
 The SJCoC has created a guide for consistency of any new shelter in our region.